-Taxis can be found outside the airport’s arrivals hall and you can either pay by the meter or ask for a flat rate.
+Taxis are outside the airport’s arrivals hall and you can either pay by the meter or ask for a flat rate.
 If you are arriving on Friday (Shabbat) or on Jewish holidays, note that a surcharge will be added to your taxi fare.

 Car Rental at Ben Gurion / Tel Aviv Airport

 At Ben Gurion airport you have access to Avis, Budget, Dollar Thrifty, Eldan, Hertz, and Sixt.